hexagon5un/Supercon-Logic-Noise-Workshop/slides/logic_noise_workshop.md

 ## Hookup

 - Power (yawn)
+- Inhibit line high
 - High-pitch oscillator into 4017 clock
-- Inhibit line high
 - Amplifier to Q0
 - Different outputs Q1-Q9 to reset line

+## Variation

+- Diode trick lets you <br>use multiple pulses per cycle
+- Use the count outs of 4017 as clock pulses
+- Make uneven clocks or funky rhythms

 # Analog Switches